Diese Webseite verwendet Cookies

 Below are two lists of different methods committees can use to 1) make decisions and 2) gather ideas.

 There may be some committee members that you do not trust.
 This can be difficult to deal with.
 If there are fears of employer retaliation or violence it can be extremely difficult.
+Women and gender-diverse workers often face additional risks, including harassment or targeted retaliation, making it crucial to create a safe and inclusive environment for everyone.

 Employers benefit most from an atmosphere of secrecy and mistrust; unions need trust to build the collective.
 Spend time getting to know workers you don’t yet trust.
 Share information openly in meetings unless it will directly harm your work.
 Keep suspicions to yourself until you know for sure and do not overreact.
 Give work assignments to untrusted workers that will not cause harm, such as gathering information about the industry or employer, or attending public events.
 Do not create an atmosphere of mistrust just because of one or two individuals.